Caribou-Targhee National Forest

-Accessible flush and vault toilets are provided, as is drinking water and trash collection.
+Accessible vault toilets are provided, as is drinking water and trash collection.
 A separate parking area is located at the accessible fishing dock and viewing platforms on the east end of the campground.

 Ponds Lodge is just across the highway and has fuel, groceries and other amenities.